Pontoon Boat Camping: A Complete Guide

 Campfires

-Obviously, during your boat excursion, make sure these don’t get wet.
-In fact, once you’ve placed the wood on land, carry a tarp with you to cover it and keep it dry.
+During your boat excursion, ensure these don’t get wet.
+Once you’ve placed the wood on land, carry a tarp to cover it and keep it dry.

 Cabin Heaters

 A tiny cabin heater can be used if your boat has a canopy enclosure or a tent.
-Just make sure it’s connected to a power source other than your boat’s battery.
-When operating a heater inside an enclosure, a carbon monoxide detector is also a must-have piece of boat safety equipment.
+Ensure it’s connected to a power source other than your boat’s battery.
+A carbon monoxide detector is also a must-have piece of boat safety equipment when operating a heater inside a compartment.

 Lighting